 - Average monthly expenses: €600 – €900

 Indonesia is a famous destination for digital nomads due to its stunning landscapes and spiritual culture.
-The country offers digital nomads to work through the B211a Visa.
+The country offers digital nomads to work through the B211A Visa.
+One of the islands in Indonesia, Bali, is a popular tourist destination known for its beautiful beaches, temples, and vibrant culture, and it attracts serval digital nomads.
+Besides the beautiful landscapes, remote workers also get to enjoy the country without paying any taxes.

-Similarly to Mexico, the Indonesian authorities did not set specific amounts regarding health insurance, but it is always a plus to have a healthcare plan that covers a broad range of services.
+Similar to Mexico, the Indonesian authorities did not set specific amounts for health insurance.
+Still, it is always a plus to have a healthcare plan that covers a broad range of services.
+Digital nomads are taxed on income generated within Indonesia, with a progressive tax rate from 5% to 30%.

 Bali’s unique combination of natural beauty, cultural richness, and modern amenities attracts a diverse and creative digital nomad community.
 The Indonesian government welcomes successful applicants with a clean criminal record if they comply with the minimum income threshold.